kailash-manasarovar/statement/docs/timeline/2025/january.md

 ![Call reference](../../content/images/met-police-reference.jpg)

 - Two female constables turn up to my house the following morning: PC Richardson 1990NW and PC Patel 2669NW.
-- They are totally dismissive in a rather aggressive manner.
+- They are totally dismissive in an aggressive manner.
 - I tell them I was drugged and poisoned and I have samples.
 They said it happened in Spain so they're not interested.
 - I tell them all my devices are hacked and I have been surveilled continuously for years.
 They say it happened in Spain so they're not interested.
-- I explain it was happening all over the world.
+- I explain it was happening all over the world, in London too.
 They don't care.
-- I explain it is happening now, in England.
+- I explain it is happening now, this very moment, in North London, England.
 They don't care.
 - I tell them I've been to the police numerous times in Spain and they don't care.
 - Not our problem, they say.
 - I tell them I have been shown flashed images of rape-porn I was in as a child.
 - They say, "show us", and obviously I can't.
 - I tell them, "they're not stupid, they're not going to give me evidence for that but I know it was me."
 - If you can't show us, we're not interested.
+- It's as if they know I'm telling the truth, and they're being as harsh as possible with me to offset their own guilt.
 - I tell them I'm being continually threatened online on X.
 - I show them some of the online threats I've endured, including the picture of my brother with RIP below it.
 They tell me nothing I have shown them is a threat.
 - The blond one keeps cutting me off and saying, forcefully, "You haven't shown us anything, just show us something".